ImplFerris/pico-pico/src/debugging/rtt.md

 # Real-Time Transfer (RTT)

 When developing embedded systems, you need a way to see what's happening inside your program.
-On a normal computer, you would use `println!` to print messages to the terminal.
-But on a microcontroller, there's no screen or terminal attached.
+On a normal computer, you would use `println!` to print messages to the terminal, but on a microcontroller, there's no screen or terminal attached.
 Real-Time Transfer (RTT) solves this problem by letting you print debug messages and logs from your microcontroller to your computer.

 ## What is RTT?